gustavocoding/physical2docker/README.md

 Where ```/mnt/external-backup``` is where the external disk is mounted.

-The advantage of using rsync to do a full backup are plenty:
+The advantages of using rsync to do a full backup are plenty:
 * rsync preserves file permissions and symlinks
 * rsync allows incremental backups
 * rsync will just backup the used space instead of the full partition size like other methods of image creation like ```dd```